 Speed & Reliability

 We found ZenMate’s performance to be fairly unreliable, with lots of fluctuation in speeds from one test to the next, just seconds apart.
-We also experienced a few connection drops, which was pretty frustrating.
+We also experienced a few frustrating connection drops.

 Platforms & Devices

-ZenMate offers the usual range of native apps for a various platforms including Microsoft Windows, Mac, iOS and Android.
-The site offers manual setup guides for manual for those devices without custom apps, such as Linux, but they aren’t the easiest to follow.
+ZenMate offers the usual range of native apps for a various platforms including Microsoft Windows, MacOS, iOS and Android.
+The site offers manual setup guides for manual for those devices without custom apps, such as Linux, but we found them fairly tricky to follow.

-ZenMate also provides one set of instructions for manually configuring a few other devices with the VPN, including routers, Amazon Fire TV Stick and a couple of games consoles.
-However, again, these are a little too simplistic for our liking and newbies may struggle.
-Unfortunately, there are no pre-configured routers available, which is something most top-tier providers offer.
+ZenMate also provides one set of instructions for manually configuring a few other devices with its VPN, including routers, Amazon Fire TV and a couple of games consoles.
+Again, these are a little too simplistic for our liking and newbies may struggle.

-Unfortunately, we did run into a few bugs with the Chrome extension which we had to delete and reinstall.
-We also experienced conflicts when running both the desktop app and the extension at the same time, which isn’t ideal.
-It’s also important to remember that browser extensions only encrypt that browser’s activity, leaving other apps and connections unsecured, but if you’re a heavy browser user looking for a more lightweight option, ZenMate is ideal.
+Unfortunately we ran into a few bugs with the Chrome extension, which we had to delete and reinstall.
+We also experienced conflicts when running both the desktop app and the extension at the same time.

 Games Consoles & Streaming Devices

-The only way you can use ZenMate on your games consoles or streaming devices is by configuring your router, which would protect all connected devices.
-This includes devices such as Xbox, PlayStation, Apple/Android TV, Roku and many more.
-However, there are currently no native apps for any of these devices, which is something we’d like to see in future is dedicated apps for these devices.
+The only way you can use ZenMate on your games consoles or streaming devices is by configuring your router, which protects all connected devices.
+That’s useful, but what we’d really like to see in future is dedicated apps for these devices.

-ZenMate offers a setup guide on their website but it isn’t specifically for routers, but is a general guide for devices that support the OpenVPN client.
-It’s pretty basic, which is not ideal for newbies.
-You can read our more comprehensive guide for installing a VPN at router level here.
+ZenMate offers a setup guide on its website but it isn’t specifically for routers – more a general guide for devices that support the OpenVPN client.
+It’s pretty basic – you might be better off reading our own comprehensive guide for installing a VPN at router level.

 Streaming & Torrenting

-ZenMate is also a good choice for Kodi fans, as the software will work as long as it’s installed within an operating system that has a custom ZenMate app, such as Windows or Mac.
-Solid local upload speeds make it a decent option for torrenters, as unlimited P2P traffic is permitted on every server, however inconsistent international speeds could be a dealbreaker for some.
+It’s also a good choice for Kodi fans, as the software will work so long as it’s installed within an operating system that has a custom ZenMate app, like Windows or MacOS.
+Solid local upload speeds make it a decent option for torrenters, as unlimited P2P traffic is permitted on every server.

 Encryption & Security

-ZenMate offers an incredibly basic level of privacy in comparison to top-tier VPN providers.
-The only protocols available on the Premium plans are IKEv2 and L2TP, so you’ll have to pay extra for the Ultimate plan if you want to connect through our preferred protocol, OpenVPN, which provides the highest level of protection.
-However, this still requires some manual configuration and you are limited to just two servers (UK and USA).
-ZenMate have told us they will add more European countries depending on demand.
+ZenMate offers an incredibly basic level of privacy in comparison to the top-tier VPN providers.
+The only pre-installed protocols are IKEv2 and L2TP, and connecting through our preferred protocol, OpenVPN, requires manual configuration – and even then you are limited to just two servers (UK and US).
 Encryption is via AES-256, a top cipher and considered ‘unhackable’.

 ZenMate also provides a couple of ‘premium features’ on its browser extensions such as malware blocking and tracking protection.
 These block malicious sites and prevent third-party services from tracking you and collecting information on your online activity, however it’s disappointing that these aren’t available on the desktop client.
-Other providers, such as Astrill, offer many more security extras if you are looking for higher levels of security – one we’d recommend is Astrill.
+Other providers offer many more security extras if you are looking for higher levels of security – one we’d recommend is Astrill.